Chauhantirth23/MCW-Internet-of-Things/Hands-on lab/HOL step-by-step - Internet of Things.md

     ![A code snippet displays with the IoT Edge Gateway hostname string value highlighted.](media/deviceconnectiontogatewayip.png "IoT Edge Gateway connectivity")

-10. Locate **//TODO: 12 - Install and trust IoT Edge Gateway root certificate** and replace it with the following listing.
+10. Locate **//TODO: 12 - Install and trust IoT Edge Gateway root certificate** in the DeviceManager.cs file and replace it with the following listing.
 This code will trust the root certificate of the IoT Edge gateway device.
 Replace {CERTPATH} with the full path to the certificate you downloaded from the cloud shell earlier.
+This method is called every time the application is run (MainForm.cs in the MainForm constructor).

     ```C#
     //TODO: 12 - Install and trust IoT Edge Gateway root certificate